 These are soft pretzels, and they will not be like hard pretzel bites that you may buy at the grocery store.
 If you want a thicker, chewier crust on the pretzel, boil them for a longer time (perhaps 60 seconds instead of 30 seconds).

-I recommend boiling the pretzels for about 30 seconds.
+I recommend boiling pretzel bites for about 30 seconds.
 If you want a thicker, chewier crust, let them boil for up to 60 seconds.

 These are great topped with flaky sea salt (the traditional pretzel bite!).
-They're also delicious topped with everything bagel seasoning, or with a cinnamon sugar mixture.
+They're also delicious topped with everything bagel seasoning, or you can make a cinnamon sugar version.

 If you want a stronger sourdough flavor, let your sourdough discard sit for a few days in your fridge before using it to bake.
 The longer the discard sits (within reason), the stronger the sourdough flavor will be.

 There are a few things that could cause this.
 First, make sure to shake off the excess water after the boiling step before transferring to the baking sheet.
 Excess water can make the bites sticky.
 Second, if you have excess egg wash pooling beneath the bites, this can make them sticky.
-You only need to use enough egg wash for the toppings to stick to the bites.
+You only need to use enough egg wash for the toppings to stick to the bites (you won't use the full egg).

 Finally, check the type of parchment paper you're using.
 Some are not designed for higher baking temperatures (and we're baking at a high temperature for this recipe!).
 I recommend using this parchment paper or a silicone baking mat (such as a Silpat mat).